gijswijs/phd_thesis_markdown/source/10_research_methodology.md

 # Research Methodology

 In order to research whether interactions between different LN client software implementations play a role, we must first determine which LN clients are available.
 By determining the network share of each client type, we are able to determine the most important clients.
 We will then create a wrapper for each client to make it possible to control each client through their respective API's in a uniform way.
 Those clients are then used to run a local testing cluster of LN nodes.
 On this cluster we first analyze the impact of BDA on value privacy.
-Subsequently we will analyze the whether the onion routing protocol is resilient enough to provide relationship anonymity.
-Finally we will develop or propose countermeasures for the attacks we describe.
+Subsequently we will analyze whether the onion routing protocol is resilient enough to provide relationship anonymity.
+We will measure this impact by means of increased $\varepsilon$-differential privacy or decreased taint resistance.
+Finally we will develop or propose countermeasures for the attacks we describe and analyze their effectiveness by measuring their effect on $\varepsilon$-differential privacy and taint resistance.

 ## Estimate Network shares

 We will use 1ML to estimate respective proportions of each client in LN.
 We will choose the three top LN clients with the largest network share for analysis in our local test cluster.

 ## Client Wrapper

+The top three LN clients will be used to run certain test scenario's on.
+To be able to run a scenario regardless of the type of software a LN node runs, we need a way to uniformly control each of the three clients.

 All clients have an API that allows for communication with a local instance of a client.
 Although all clients follow the same LN specifications, the implementations of those API's differ on details.
 E.g. the commands used for connecting to peers, or opening up payment channels, and the parameters needed to do so, differ slightly across the three clients.
 Some commands run synchronously on one client while asynchronously on another.
 Therefor it is necessary to develop a wrapper for each of the clients' API, making it possible to address the API programmatically in a uniform way, independent of the type of client.